asce-web/bridge-designer/src/app/features/fly-thru/shaders/README.md

 The transformations were a bit hard to visualize, so some notes.

 The sky box is defined around the origin.
-If culling, its triangles must be visible from the inside.
+For visibility when culling, its triangles must be CCW from the inside.

-The usually unstated trick is that we ignore the usual MVP transform while drawing the box and use a different one.
-This has the eye at the origin, but with the same view direction and perspective frustum angle as the rest of the scene.
+The trick is that we replace the normal MVP transform while drawing the box.
+We want the sky box to appear infinitely far away.
+I.e., the visible swatch of the box's inside depends only on view _direction_.
+Viewing position has no effect.
+If we just translate the normal MVP view frustum apex to the origin, the swatch will be correct.
+As the viewer turns their head, the frustum swivels, and the swatch changes accordingly.
+As they translate, the swatch stays the same.

+With this view frustum, the size of the box doesn't matter because:

+- Scaling with respect to the origin, where the eye is, causes no change to the perspective view, and
-Hence the viewer sees the swatch of the box included in the frustum.
-The size of the box doesn't matter because we force the z-coordinate after perspective division to 1 by copying w of the final vertex coord to z (depth).
+- The depth check is forced to pass by ensuring the z-coordinate after perspective division is one.
+This entails copying w of the final vertex position to z (depth).

 Online discussions don't tell the story above.
-They just show as an afterthought that you can magically get the required view by coercing the usual 4x4 look-at matrix to 3x3 and then back to 4x4.
-Libraries just just happen to do the right
-thing: removing the translation component (along with any perspective-like tapering if there were any).
-Rather than rely on library tricks, it's more robust to set `V[0,3]=V[1,3]=V[2,3]=0` to turn `V` into `detrans(V)`; i.e., zero out the translation component.
-Call this new matrix `detrans(V)`, then the correct matrix to draw the skybox is `P * detrans(V)` where P is the same perspective transform as used for the scene.
+They just show as an afterthought that you magically get the required view by coercing the normal V to a 3x3 and then back to 4x4.
+Libraries happen to give the right result.
+It's more robust to set `V[0,3]=V[1,3]=V[2,3]=0`.
+This turns `V` into the desired view matrix, call it `detrans(V)`.
+I.e., we zero out the translation component.
+Then the correct matrix to draw the skybox is `P * detrans(V)` where P is the same perspective transform used for the scene.

-So how to implement `detrans`?
-The obvious way is to compute `P * detrans(V)` on the host side and move it to a dedicated uniform.
+So how to implement?
+The obvious way is to compute `P * detrans(V)` in host side set up of uniforms for the sky box shader.
 This is what most impls do.
-I looked at maybe tweaking the normal PV matrix in the shader instead.
+I looked at an alternative: tweaking the normal PV matrix in the shader.
 This saves the boilerplate of setting up a new uniform.
-It entails copying the existing PV uniform and changing 3
-elements: two get zero'ed out and the last is more complex.
-I finally decided the math magic was fragile.
+It entails copying the existing PV uniform and changing 3 elements: setting two to zero and a more elaborate tweak to the third.
+I finally decided this is too fragile and messy.